Muhamed Sacirbey

-Muhamed "Mo" Sacirbey (born 20 July 1956), born as Muhamed Šaćirbegović, is a Bosnian-American lawyer, businessman, and diplomat.
-He rose to prominence in the 1990s when Bosnia and Herzegovina appointed him to be their ambassador to the United Nations.
-Sacirbey also served briefly as Minister of Foreign Affairs of the Republic of Bosnia and Herzegovina.
+Muhamed "Mo" Sacirbey (born Muhamed Šaćirbegović; 20 July 1956) is a Bosnian-American lawyer, businessman and diplomat.
+He rose to prominence in the 1990s when he was appointed as the first Bosnia and Herzegovina Ambassador to the United Nations, serving from 1992 to 2000.
+Sacirbey also simultaneously served as Minister of Foreign Affairs of the Republic of Bosnia and Herzegovina from 1995 to 1996.

 Early life

-Muhamed Sacirbey was born Muhamed Šaćirbegović in Sarajevo, Yugoslavia.
+Muhamed Sacirbey was born Muhamed Šaćirbegović in Sarajevo, FPR Yugoslavia.
 Both of Sacirbey's parents were doctors.
 His father Nedžib Šaćirbegović (1926–2021) was a member of the organisation "Young Muslims" (Mladi Muslimani) and a close friend of Alija Izetbegović, the first and only president of the Republic of Bosnia and Herzegovina.
 Izetbegović and Sacirbey's father were imprisoned for opposing the communist government of SFR Yugoslavia following World War II.

 In 1963, the family left SFY Yugoslavia due to his father's and mother's anti-communist politics (both had spent time in prison for their activities) and lived for a while in Turkey and Libya before settling in the United States in 1967.
 The Šaćirbegović family lived in Parma, Ohio, a suburb of Cleveland, Ohio, and became naturalized citizens in 1973.
 It was at this point that the family name was changed to Sacirbey.
 Sacirbey attended Valley Forge High School in Parma Heights, Ohio.
 "Mo" was elected student council representative even before he became a U.S. citizen.
 At Valley Forge, he played American football as a linebacker and was named Most Valuable Defensive Player in 1973.

 Sacirbey attended Tulane University in New Orleans on a football scholarship and subsequently received a law degree from Tulane Law School and an MBA at Columbia Business School.
 Sacirbey served as legal counsel to Standard & Poor's.
 Most of Sacirbey's professional career was spent as an investment banker on Wall Street.

 Sacirbey has a younger brother Omer, who is a journalist in Boston.
 In the 1990s, a street was named after their mother, Aziza, in Sarajevo.